markwragg/markwragg.github.io/drafts/how-i-became-a-powershell-millionaire.md

 - **Last updated:** 18 May 2024
 - **Download count:** 1675

 CurrencyConverter is the newest module in this list.
 It actually began life as part of AzCostTools, where I wanted to be able to convert Azure costs into an alternative currency (as sometimes they're billed in a currency that is not your own).
-I realised this was probably useful functionality in its own right and there didn't seem to be a recent module in the Gallery that could do the same.
+I realised this was probably useful functionality in its own right and there didn't seem to be a recent module in the gallery that could do the same.
 One of the appealing things about my module is that it uses a backend service that has an open API, so there's no need to register an account / generate a key.
 This caused some confusion on Reddit when I shared it as people thought I'd just hard coded my own key into the tool but this is not the case.

 **Should you use it?** Yes!
 It should work fine as long as the API it wraps continues to exist.
 I also added crypto currency conversion recently at the request of someone who raised an issue on it's GitHub project.
 Beware though that for traditional currencies the exchange rates only update daily.